-A detailed classification of benefits was available in the HBS data, and taxable and non-taxable benefits were separately available in the EESILC data.
+Taxable and non-taxable benefits were separately available in the EESILC data, but not for the EUSILC data.
 For family benefits the major task was the separation of parental benefit and maternity benefit, which both are taxable, and universal family benefits, which are non-taxable, in the EUSILC.

 We simulated major universal family benefits in the EUSILC and subtracted them from the total sum of family benefits.

-The rest was divided into two: 27% went to maternity benefits (temporary sickness benefit in case of pregnancy) and 73% went to parental benefits.
+The rest was divided into two: 21% went to maternity benefits (temporary sickness benefit in case of pregnancy) and 79% went to parental benefits.
 If there were no children younger than two then all family benefits were assigned to universal family benefits.
-We also used information on children born in 2006 as that indicated possible maternity benefits in 2005.
+We also used information on children born in 2007 as that indicated possible maternity benefits in 2006.
 Note that those benefits which cannot be simulated (for example, single parent benefits) are implicitly included in maternity and parental benefits.